 |---|---|---|---|

-If you are taking hibiscus specifically for eczema itch relief, our guide explains how to use it safely alongside prescribed treatments: does hibiscus tea stop eczema itching.
+If you are using hibiscus for eczema itch relief, our guide explains how to use it safely with prescribed treatments: does hibiscus tea stop eczema itching.

 Who Should Avoid Hibiscus Tea